jwong236/Marble-Game/README.md

 # Known Bugs
 - Jpeg will be replaced eventually
 - Some labels did not scale down well in Gitpod so the text is slightly cut off
+- Dark theme makes buttons state hard to see (I will eventually add an button option to change themes)

 # Hints
 - This game is inspired from an old toy called Dr. Nim